Stormy9/Stormy9.github.io/CS460/references/git/index.md

 <br>

 ---
+### `git init`
-and `git init` is only used the one time, when setting up your local repo, as described up-top.
+`git init` is only used the one time, when setting up your local repo, as described up-top.

 <br>

 ---
+### `git config`
-the `git config` is used to set your user name and email for your account, and is typically only done once, although if you need to change it, you can, of course...
+`git config` is used to set your user name and email for your account, and is typically only done once, although if you need to change it, you can, of course...

 you can see what you've got `config`'d like this:
 <a href="https://stormy9.github.io/CS460/references/git/images/git_ref_32.PNG">![screenshot of step 32](https://stormy9.github.io/CS460/references/git/images/git_ref_32.PNG)</a>